patrickab/GenAI-Toolbox/README.md

 A knowledge-management assistant with flexible, customizable behavior.
 Use your own chatbot
 - (a) via CPU/GPU local inference
-- (b) via API-Calls to your preferred provider (currently tested: OpenAI, Gemini, Ollama   -   currently support: OpenAI, Gemini, Ollama, Claude, Bedrock etc. - any [litellm](https://www.litellm.ai/) compatible provider works)
+- (b) via API-Calls to your preferred provider
+- currently tested: OpenAI, Gemini, Ollama   -   currently supported: OpenAI, Gemini, Ollama, etc. - any [litellm](https://www.litellm.ai/) compatible provider works

 Permanently adjust knowledge level to your background - no more answers, that are too trivial or too complex.
 The sidebar allows you to select pre-defined system prompts and swap models on the fly, giving you fine-grained control over your assistants behavior.